 Healthy Child Healthy World created this infographic to help educate expecting mothers about the known dangers found in common personal care products, as well as the safer alternatives to try while pregnant.

-Most importantly, enjoy this miraculous time in your life.
-You are beautiful.
+Most importantly, practice self-care and enjoy this miraculous time in your life.
+You truly are beautiful.

 Latest posts by Lisa Liguori (see all)